AusBoone/Melody-Generator/README.md

    melody-generator
    ```

+   If the command is not found, ensure your environment's `bin` directory is on
+   your `PATH`.

    If you prefer running directly from the source without installation, use:

    ```bash
    python -m melody_generator
    ```

+   Run this from the **project root** so Python locates the package correctly.

    Avoid executing `python melody_generator.py` because the package must be run
    as a module for its relative imports to resolve correctly.
+Running inside the
+   `melody_generator/` subdirectory will result in `No module named
+   melody_generator`.

 ## Features